Thirsty (Mariah Carey song): Controversy

 A couple of days after "Thirsty" premiered, Los Angeles based pop duo Purple Crush posted a picture on their Instagram account which showed a picture of themselves on the left and a picture of Carey on the right, claiming that the song bears similarities to a single they released of the same name in 2013.
 Mike Wass from Idolator noted that the only similarity appears to be the name of the song and two words used in the hook.
 Purple Crush have previously sued Lady Gaga and her manager Rob Fusari for allegedly using their work without the duo's permission for Gaga's debut studio album, The Fame (2008).

 Live performances

 The song was performed on James Corden's late-night show's Carpool Karaoke by Carey and Corden.
 The song was included on Carey's 2014 tour, The Elusive Chanteuse Show.

 Chart performance

 Upon the release of the album, "Thirsty" debuted at number 78 on the South Korean International Digital Singles chart, and number 50 on the Download chart, with sales of 3,679 units.
-It also charted at number 42 on the U.S. Top Twitter Tracks.